- Wash or sanitize your hands prior to arriving at our program sites.

 Are there any swim times for families/children?

-Yes, Caregiver & Child Leisure Pool Private Rentals and Everyone Welcome Swims will be available at Ravensong Aquatic Centre.
+Yes, Caregiver & Child Leisure Pool Swims and Everyone Welcome Swims are available at Ravensong Aquatic Centre.
+Private rentals are also available on Saturdays.

-Caregiver & Child Leisure Pool - Private Rental (45 min)
+Caregiver & Child Leisure Pool Swim (45 min)

 Swim together as a family or “bubble” in our Leisure Pool.
-Registration is by phone and limited to a maximum of one session per week per user.
+Registration is limited to a maximum of one session per week per user.

 Everyone Welcome Swim